mmatuska/mfsbsd/mini/README.md

 ## Building

-You need to do "make extract" in the main mfsBSD directory
+You need to do "make prepare-mini" in the main mfsBSD directory

 Project homepage: http://mfsbsd.vx.sk